 Some states have adopted the Uniform Probate Code (UPC), a set of laws written by national experts with the goals of making the probate process simpler and giving executors more flexibility.
 So if you're the executor of an estate in a UPC state—or a few other states with relatively streamlined probate procedures, such as Texas and Wisconsin—you're in luck.

 UPC states offer three kinds of probate: informal, unsupervised formal, and supervised formal.
 Here is an overview of each, keeping in mind that each UPC state is a little different; even if a state has adopted the UPC, it can still modify the code.

 Most probates in UPC states are informal, with no court hearings.
 You can use informal probate whether or not the deceased person left a will and whether the estate is big or small.
 But if anyone wants to contest the proceeding, you cannot use informal probate.

-Your first step is to get permission from the probate court to serve as the personal representative (the term that UPC states use instead of executor or administrator).
+Your first step is to get permission from the probate court to serve as the personal representative (the term that UPC states use instead of "executor" or "administrator").
 You can probably get a fill-in-the-blanks application from the court.
-You must apply within three years after the deceased person’s death.
+You must apply within three years after the deceased person's death.

-You will need to send formal written notices of the probate to heirs, will beneficiaries, and creditors that you know about.
+You will need to send formal written notices of the probate to heirs, will beneficiaries, and any creditors that you know about.
 You may also need to publish a notice in the local newspaper (in some states, before the court actually appoints you as personal representative).

 One of your first tasks is to prepare an inventory and appraisal of the deceased person's assets.
 For some assets, you may be able to estimate of the market value; for others, you'll need an appraisal from an expert.
 In some states, you file this inventory with the probate registrar; in others, you can show it to the registrar and mail it to interested parties, but it doesn't have to become part of the public records.